Udoka-AM/stakezone/d.md

 #### Tournament Pools

-Multi-week competition with progressive elimination Portion of weekly stakes roll over to final prize pool Bonus points for consistency across gameweeks0
+Multi-week competition with progressive elimination
+A portion of the weekly stakes rolls over to the  final prize pool Bonus points for consistency across gameweeks

 #### Real-World Example